-We are now facing a new pandemic, COVID-19, a disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-First identified in China in December 2019, COVID-19 caused over 200,000 deaths globally in its first 4 months and led to unprecedented disruption to our lives.
-Overcoming this pandemic will require an unparalleled collective effort from the global scientific and medical communities.
-Animal research that is building on the work previously funded by the MRC is already playing a vital role in these efforts and helping UK scientists lead the way in developing vaccines and treatments against COVID-19.
+The COVID-19 pandemic, a disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was first identified in China in December 2019, and caused over 200,000 deaths globally in its first 4 months and led to unprecedented disruption to our lives.
+Overcoming this pandemic has and will continue to require an unparalleled collective effort from the global scientific and medical communities.
+Animal research that is building on the work previously funded by the MRC has played a vital role in these efforts and helped UK scientists lead the way in developing vaccines and treatments against COVID-19.

 The MRC is supporting a portfolio of research relating to coronavirus.
 Below are just a few of the examples of how animal research is making an impact in the fight against COVID-19.

 MRC funded animal research and COVID-19 vaccine trials